pdurbin/pdurbin.github.com/_posts/2012-03-24-room-for-the-hacker-emblem-to-move.md

 <div style="clear:left;">
 </div>

-If you'd like to see glider animated, I'd suggest opening each of the images above in browser tabs and toggling through with Shift-Tab.
-Or you could check out an animation on [the glider Wikipedia](http://en.wikipedia.org/wiki/Glider_%28Conway%27s_Life%29).
+If you'd like to see glider animated, I'd suggest opening each of the images above in browser tabs and toggling through with Ctrl-Tab.
+Or you could check out an animation on [the glider Wikipedia page](http://en.wikipedia.org/wiki/Glider_%28Conway%27s_Life%29).
 Personally, I find the static images above easier to study when reading the rules.

 The images above are PNG files (converted from SVG with `inkscape --export-png=image.png --export-background-opacity=0 --without-gui image.svg`), which won't render correctly in every browser.
 Below is is ascii art version as well. :)